No Google Doodle For Easter: Google Snubs Easter For 17th Year In A Row

 Since then, when it comes to Easter, Google has been consistently and conspicuously silent.

 Google is not consistent when it comes to behaving in an areligious manner, either.
 Their distinctions do not seem to be based on whether the holiday is religious or not.
-In other words, Easter is not not featured as a Google Doodle because of its origins as a religious holiday–Google is not consistent because it features other important holidays from non-Christian religions as Google Doodles.
+In other words, Easter is not omitted as a Google Doodle because of its origins as a religious holiday — Google is not consistent because it features other important holidays from non-Christian religions as Google Doodles.

 For example, Google celebrates the Jewish festival of Tu B’av every year.
 Google also celebrates the Hindu festival, Holi.
 And Google has an entire subpage dedicated to the Islamic festival of Ramadan.